binance-exchange/binance-official-api-docs/web-socket-streams.md

 ```

 ## All Market Mini Tickers Stream
-24hr Mini Ticker statistics for all symbols that changed in an array pushed every second.
+24hr rolling window mini-ticker statistics for all symbols that changed in an array pushed every second.
+These are NOT the statistics of the UTC day, but a 24hr rolling window from requestTime to 24hrs before.

 **Stream Name:** !miniTicker@arr